lakalia/dataviz-project/README.md

 * calculate r for circleRadius based on yValue and y axis range
     - circle size is redundant encoding so not strictly necessary, need to see how cluttered the regions in the background make the overall visualization before deciding whether or not to add

+## Open Questions

+Although Hans Rosling's visualization on which this project was initially based has been implemented in React and D3 and the code is available on the internet, I wanted to implement this project myself entirely from scratch in order to really learn React and D3.
+I was concerned the project was too ambitious for the time we had to complete it, but ultimately I did complete it by the end of the class -- it was a great learning exercise and a great way to showcase what I have learned!

 ### Completed Project

 [![image](GapminderDataReactD3_interactive_regions.png)](https://vizhub.com/lakalia/47cfe139da0846a785c8954129e7da4f)

+The world regions are faded in the background of the Gapminder visualization until you mouse-over or click on a region in the legend.
+Mousing over or clicking on a region in the legend highlights that region in the background along with all the graphed datapoints for all the countries that fall in that region.
+Drop-downs allow the user to choose between visualizing Income per capita, Total Population, Life Expectancy or Fertility on the y axis against Income per capita, Total Population, Life Expectancy, Fertility or Year on the x axis.
+If Year is chosen on the x axis the user is able to see the path of change over time for any of the other attributes chosen on the y axis and, if Year is not chosen on the x axis, the slider animates change over time just as in the original Hans Rosling visualization.

 ### Future Work